huaweicloud/terraform-provider-hcs/docs/resources/dns_zone.md

 # hcs_dns_zone

-Manages a DNS zone in the HuaweiCloud DNS Service.
+Manages a DNS zone in the HuaweiCloudStack DNS Service.

 ## Example Usage